eboutili/splunk_hec/Demo_Install_Lab_Guide.md

 The script downloads and installs the Docker version of Splunk Enterprise (includes a trial license), then it runs the container and uses `docker exec` to install the Puppet Report Viewer add-on.

-Note: Since the Puppet Console and the Splunk Console are installed on the same server, they'll use the same IP with Splunk on port 8000 (http) and Puppet on port 443 (https)
+Note: Since the Puppet Console and the Splunk Console are installed on the same server, they'll use the same IP.
+Splunk runs on port 8000 (http) and Puppet runs on port 443 (https)

-## 2. Create a HEC input for puppet summaries
+## 2. Create a HEC input for puppet agent summaries

 Log into the new Splunk Server's Console on port 8000: `http://<your-master-ip>:8000`